slackapi/deno-slack-hooks/README.md

 This can also be used to change the flags sent to the `deno run` command if you decide to change the location of your config file, or switch to an import map instead.

 [cli]: https://github.com/slackapi/slack-cli

+## Running Tests

+Tests can be run locally via `deno task test`.
+This will run unit tests as well as check formatting and linting.